PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "You?" said the man with a laugh bereft of hope, "You don't even have a sword."

-The man's pitiful wails chased him through the streets as Relan went in search of a sword.
+The man's pitiful wails seemed to follow him through the streets as Relan went in search of a sword.

-# 16
+# 16 -- Relan Learns a Lesson

 Of course, a sword was hard to find.
-Relan had tried to find one for two days before he worked up the nerve to go talk to Boltac.
+Relan had tried to beg or borrow one for two days before he worked up the nerve to go and talk to Boltac.
 He had gone to the market, looking for work as a laborer.
 He had begged for change from rich passerbys.
 But nothing had worked.
-Sabriella's brother, a poor wretch named Stavo, who lived in a shack built against the outside of the Southron wall, wailed and cried every time he saw Relan.
-He told him his sad tale of woe, claiming that it was all his fault, but would not *do* anything about it.
+Sabriella's brother, a poor wretch named Stavo lived in a shack built against the outside of the Southron wall.
+Every time he saw Relan he had wailed and cried.
+He told and retold his sad tale, claiming that it was all his fault, but he would not *do* anything about it.
 He lacked the courage, he said.
 He lacked the strength, he said.
 All he had was love for his sister and hatred for himself.

 He was worthless, except for the information that Relan had managed to extract from him.
-The men who had taken Sabriella worked for a man named Davidos, a thug who controlled the gambling in Robrecht.
-They had taken her to hold to the South, a pile of dark stone on the River Swift known as the Tower of Forgetting.
+The men who had taken Sabriella worked for a man named Hogarth, a thug who controlled gambling in Robrecht.
+They had taken her to a hold in the South, a pile of dark stones on the River Swift known as the Tower of Forgetting.
 There they would keep her for a week.
 Then the rapes would start.
-Then, a week after that, they were likely to cut fingers off.
-Relan did not ask how this creature Stavo, could describe such tortures in detail without breaking down into tears.
+The week after that, they would cut fingers off.
+Relan did not think to ask how this creature Stavo, could describe such tortures in detail without breaking down into tears.

-Relan, of course, vowed that he would rescue his lady (with all faithfulness and heroism), but the how of it had been impossible until he had saved the Merchant Boltac.
+Relan, of course, vowed that he would rescue his lady (with all faithfulness and heroism) but the how of it had been impossible until he had saved the Merchant Boltac.
 Now that he was armed, free and left to his own devices, the question became, what should he do?
-Robrecht needed to be avenged, and the threat of these Orc's and that evil flying wizard needed to be dealt with.
+Robrecht needed to be avenged, and the threat of these Orcs and that evil flying wizard needed to be dealt with.
 Clearly, that was a selfless hero's first duty, wasn't it?

-But on the other hand, he had unfinished business.
+But, on the other hand, he had unfinished business.
 His lady had been kidnapped and wanted rescuing.
 He could think of no saga, song or lay in which the hero had left his lady in peril to embark on a larger, more important quest.
 But, in a moment of unusually clear thinking, it seemed that the needs of the city should come before the needs of one heartbroken hero.
 Shouldn't they?

-So it was, lost deep in the shallows of his limited philosophy, that Relan stumbled into a wheelbarrow with a corpse in it.
-He muttered half an apology before he recognized the bloated corpse in the bottom of the wheelbarrow.
+So it was, lost deep in the shallows of his limited philosophy, that Relan bumped into a wheelbarrow with a corpse in it.
+He muttered half an apology before he recognized the man pushing the barrow.
 "Stavo!
-What has happened to you!"
-He heard a sharp intake of breath.
-A decidedly *feminine* intake of breath, and looked up to see a teary-eyed Sabriella on the other side of the barrow.
+You have survived the assault.
+I am so glad."
+Relan heard a sharp intake of breath.
+A decidedly *feminine* intake of breath.
+He looked up to see a teary-eyed Sabriella on the other side of the wheelbarrow.

 "Sabriella, you have been rescued!"

 "Why, I uh, yes, Relow!
-I, uh, have been..." she looked from side to side, unsure of what she should day in this situation.
-Relan's smile faded when he realized the two men pushing the wheelbarrow were none other than the men in black who had carried her away from him.
+I, uh, have been..." she looked from side to side, unsure of what she should say in this situation.
+Relan's smile faded when he realized that the man standing behind her was none other than the man in black with the knife who had carried her away from him in the first place.

 "My lady," Relan said, "I thank the Gods that you have been returned to me unharmed, but I am confused by..."

 "Oh, I just bet you are," one of the men in black quipped.

-"Silence, varlet or I will stave in your head," Relan bellowed, because it seemed like the kind of thing a hero should do in this situation.
+"Silence, varlet or I will stave in your head," Relan said, because it seemed like the kind of thing a hero should say in this situation.

 "Let's steal his boots!" said the man in black, because it was the kind of thing a thief should say in this situation.
 Relan answered by drawing his sword.

 "Oh ho, ho.
 Look who's a man at arms now!" exclaimed the man in black, as he drew his wickedly curved dagger.
-"You'd best grease that up, so it will hurt less when I take it away from you and stick it up your"
+"You'd best grease that up, so it will hurt less when I take it away from you and stick it up your..."

 "Whack!" said the man in black's skull as the pommel of Relan's sword came down on it.

-"Please don't hurt me!" cried Stavro.
-"Haven't I been through enough!"
+"Please don't hurt me!" cried Stavro, "Haven't I been through enough!"

 "You," shrieked Sabriella "What about me?
 How could you forsake your own sister, so recently rescued from ruffians of, uh, ill-intent!"

 "Sister.
 You're not my sister!
 I swear, they forced me to do it.
 Please don't hurt me.
 Oh Shirley, you sure know how to pick 'em.
 I thought he was just a country bumpkin.
 Did you see how fast he moved?"

-"Wait," said Relan, feeling that he had some part to play in all of this, "You know the men who kidnapped you?"
+"Wait," said Relan, feeling that he should have some part to play in all of this, "You know the men who kidnapped you?"

 Stavro said, "Ah, well there you go.
 You can take the bumpkin out of the country, but you can't take the -- OH MY GODS, I take it back, please don't kill me."